Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-13/day-1/lecture-materials/introducing-state-with-hooks-and-props.md

 When you have data that doesn't change, or don't want to re-render if it changes, we can define that data:

-1. In a variable outside of the component
+1. In a variable outside or inside of the component definition
 2. Exported from a seperate utility module

 As discussed, we intend to use the `selColorIdx` state to hold the index of the selected within a `colors` array.